Julian calendar

 The Julian calendar is a solar calendar of 365 days in every year with an additional leap day every fourth year (without exception).
-The Julian calendar is still used in parts of the Eastern Orthodox Church and in parts of Oriental Orthodoxy as well as by the Berbers.
+The Julian calendar is still used as a religious calendar in parts of the Eastern Orthodox Church and in parts of Oriental Orthodoxy as well as by the Amazigh people (also known as the Berbers).
+For a quick calculation, between 1901 and 2099 the much more common Gregorian date equals the Julian date plus 13 days.